Product Details: Gelatin mix is a favorite convenience pantry

 marshmallows with it, too!
 Shelf-stable; no refrigeration required.

-Ingredients: granulated fruit sugar, cane sugar, gelatin blend (gelatin, fumaric acid, sodium citrate, <2% of potassium sorbate, salt, natural flavoring, sugar, yellow 5, blue 1, BHA, dimethylpolysiloxane), green lake (FD&C yellow #5 lake, FD&C blue #1 lake).
+Ingredients: sugar, cane sugar, gelatin base (gelatin, fumaric acid, sodium citrate, < 2% of: potassium sorbate, salt, modified cornstarch, natural flavoring, sugar, yellow 5, blue 1, BHA, dimethylpolysiloxane), FD&C yellow 5 lake, FD&C blue 1 lake.
 Packaged in a facility that also handles wheat, milk, soy, egg, sesame, peanuts, and tree nuts.
 May contain bioengineered ingredient(s).

 Nutrition Facts: Click here for data per 20 gram serving.